ibexa/documentation-developer/docs/content_management/pages/react_app_block.md

 # React App block

 React App block allows an editor to embed a preconfigured React application into a page.
-It is configured in YAML files, under the `ibexa_fieldtype_page` key.
+It's configured in YAML files, under the `ibexa_fieldtype_page` key.
-Page block configuration is not SiteAccess-aware.
+Page block configuration isn't SiteAccess-aware.

 Another element of React App Block is `\Ibexa\FieldTypePage\FieldType\Page\Block\Event\Listener\ReactBlock` Listener which adds component and props variables.

-It is common to all the blocks.
+It's common to all the blocks.

 [[% include 'snippets/page_block_cache_clear.md' %]]